 DRIP is meant to leverage existing Internet resources (standard protocols, services, infrastructures, and business models) to meet UAS RID and closely related needs.
-DRIP will specify how to apply IETF standards, complementing [F3411-19] and other external standards, to satisfy UAS RID requirements.
+DRIP will specify how to apply IETF standards, complementing [F3411] and other external standards, to satisfy UAS RID requirements.

 This document outlines the DRIP architecture in the context of the UAS RID architecture.
-This includes presenting the gaps between the CAAs' Concepts of Operations and [F3411-19] as it relates to the use of Internet technologies and UA direct RF communications.
+This includes presenting the gaps between the CAAs' Concepts of Operations and [F3411] as it relates to the use of Internet technologies and UA direct RF communications.
 Issues include, but are not limited to:

-\ Design of trustworthy remote ID and trust in RID messages (Section 4)

-- \ Mechanisms to leverage Domain Name System (DNS: [RFC1034]), Extensible Provisioning Protocol (EPP [RFC5731]) and Registration Data Access Protocol (RDAP) ([RFC7482]) for publishing public and private information (see Section 5.1 and Section 5.2). - \ Harvesting broadcast RID messages for UTM inclusion (Section 7). - \ Privacy in RID messages (PII protection) (Section 11).

-2. Terms and Definitions
+- + Design of trustworthy remote identifiers (Section 4). - \ Mechanisms to leverage Domain Name System (DNS [RFC1034]), Extensible Provisioning Protocol (EPP [RFC5731]) and Registration Data Access Protocol (RDAP) ([RFC7482]) for publishing public and private information (see Section 5.1 and Section 5.2). - \ Specific authentication methods and message payload formats to enable verification that Broadcast RID messages were sent by the claimed sender (Section 6) and that sender is in the claimed registry (Section 5 and Section 6). - \ Harvesting broadcast RID messages for UTM inclusion (Section 7). - \ Methods for instantly establishing secure communications between an Observer and the pilot of an observed UAS (Section 8). - \ Privacy in RID messages (PII protection) (Section 11). - 2.
+Terms and Definitions - 2.1.

-2.1.
 Architecture Terminology